-To get an online discussion up and running follow this three step process: (I am assuming here you have already screened participants through some kind of recruitment process – this is a topic for another day.):
+To get an online community discussion up and running follow this three step process: (I am assuming here you have already screened participants through some kind of recruitment process – this is a topic for another day.):

-- Include a board introduction for participants when they first log in.
+- Include a community introduction for participants when they first log in.
 When participants first login they will not know where to look, so make sure your introduction contains a quick welcome message, introduce yourself, make them feel at ease, and reinforce any of the discussion rules.

 Below we have provided an example for each of the above.
-Please feel free to build on these when running your online discussion.
+Please feel free to build on these when running your online community discussion.

 Step 1 the pre-invitation warm-up